-- Missed Class Work Excused Absence (make up within 3 days): - Class work, homework, tests, etc., missed during an excused absence may be made up within three (3) school days of returning to school.
-It is the responsibility of the student to complete all missed assignments and return them to the teacher no more than three (3) days upon returning to school (for an excused absence).
+• Missed Class Work - Excused Absence- (make up within 3 days)

+Class work, homework, tests, etc., missed during an excused absence may be made up within three (3) school days of returning to school.
+It is the responsibility of the student to complete all missed assignments and return them to the teacher no more than three (3) school days upon returning to school (for an excused absence).
 Failure to comply with turning in missed homework will result in a grade of zero.
 No makeup work or exceptions will be allowed after three (3) school days.
-For middle school students, assignments must be turned in to the teacher within three (3) days regardless of the class rotational day. - Missed Class Work Unexcused (makeup within one (1) day, when approved by teacher): Missed work for an unexcused absence (excluding disciplinary consequences) may be made up by the next school day at the discretion of each teacher.
-When permitted by the teacher, failure to submit to the teacher within one (1) day may result in the highest earned grade of
+For middle school students, assignments must be turned in to the teacher within three (3) school days regardless of the class rotational day.

+• Missed Class Work - Unexcused (makeup within one school (1) day, when approved by teacher)

-70. Make up and grading standards for missed assignments due to unexcused absences are at the discretion of each teacher.
-For middle school students, assignments must be turned in to the teacher within three (3) days regardless of the class rotational day (the middle school teacher will determine if any exceptions will be granted).
+Missed work for an unexcused absence (excluding disciplinary consequences) may be made up by the next school day at the discretion of each teacher.
+When permitted by the teacher, failure to submit to the teacher within one (1) school day may result in the highest earned grade of 70.
+Make up and grading standards for missed assignments due to unexcused absences are at the discretion of each teacher.
+For middle school students, assignments must be turned in to the teacher within one (1) day regardless of the class rotational day (the middle school teacher will determine if any exceptions will be granted).

-Absence on Quiz/Test/Assessment Date:
+Absence on Quiz/Test/Assessment Date

 If the student misses the day of an announced test/quiz, the student will be required to take the test or quiz on the day of return to school even if the class is not scheduled on the day of return.
 The student is responsible for making arrangement or scheduling a time to take the test/quiz on the date of return.
-Failure to take the test/quiz on the day the student returns to school may result in a maximum earned grade of 70.
+Failure to take the test/quiz/assessment on the day the student returns to school may result in a grade of zero (0).
 For middle school students, quizzes, test, etc., must be taken on the day of return regardless of the class rotational day (the middle school teacher will determine if any exceptions will be granted).

-Disciplinary Consequences Absence:
+Disciplinary Consequences Absence

 Students who have been suspended or removed from the classroom due to disciplinary consequences will not receive credit for homework or other assignments (including classwork, test, quizzes, etc.,) during the period of disciplinary consequences such as suspension, removal from class, etc. Assignments given prior to the disciplinary consequence may be submitted for credit on the day the student returns to school, whether that class is scheduled on the returning day or not.
+Failure to turn in or take the test/quiz/assessment on the day the student returns to school may result in a grade of zero (0) (this is at the sole discretion of the teacher).